arhodges20/detection-notebook/attacker-objectives/initial-access/detections/network/apache_path_traversal_attempt.md

 ## What This Detection Claims
 If this detection fires, it indicates that:
-- network traffic originating from an external source was observed targeting an internal, public-facing resource
+- Network traffic originating from an external source was observed targeting an internal, public-facing resource
-- the observed traffic contained URL path structures consistent with path traversal behavior
+- The observed traffic contained URL path structures consistent with path traversal behavior

 ## What This Detection Does NOT Claim
-- the observed traffic was malicious in intent
+- The observed traffic was malicious in intent
-- the path traversal behavior was successful
+- The path traversal behavior was successful
-- the targeted system or application was compromised
+- The targeted system or application was compromised

 ## Required Telemetry
 - Network traffic inspection with visibility into inbound HTTP requests